Filtrations of D-modules along semi-invariant functions: Introduction

 \subsection{Filtrations of equivariant $\sD$-modules and irreducible isotypic components}

-Let $X$ be an affine space with an action by a connected reductive linear algebraic group $G$.
-Let $\cM$ be a left (strongly) \emph{$G$-equivariant} $\sD_X$-module and let $f$ be a semi-invariant function with respect to $G$, of weight $\sigma$.
-Assume that $\cM$ is regular holonomic and has quasi-unipotent monodromy along $f$ (which is automatic when $X$ has only finitely many $G$-orbits; see \cite[Theorem 11.6.1]{HTT}).
+Suppose we have an affine space $X$ with an action by a connected reductive linear algebraic group $G$.
+We will focus on a left (strongly) \emph{$G$-equivariant} $\sD_X$-module $\cM$, along a semi-invariant function $f$ of weight $\sigma$ with respect to $G$.
+For technical reasons, we require $\cM$ to be regular holonomic with quasi-unipotent monodromy along $f$ (which is automatic when $X$ has only finitely many $G$-orbits; see \cite[Theorem 11.6.1]{HTT}).